CigarsSmoker/Clone/The-popup-panel.md

 ![b](https://user-images.githubusercontent.com/585534/33214668-e5e3fa68-d0fa-11e7-8c73-d703988b5855.png)

+The matrix is made of cells.

+All cells in the matrix map to a `source destination type action` rule internally.
+For any given cell, an associated  rule may or may not exist.
+This mapping allows you to easily visualize your ruleset for the currently selected scope, and to easily add/remove rules to/from your ruleset through easy point-and-click.

-The matrix is made of cells, and the color of a cell tells whether the cell will result in a _block_ or _allow_ action:
+The color of a cell tells whether the underlying resource will result in a _block_ or _allow_ action:
 - Dark red: the cell is affected by a _block_ rule.
 - Pale red: the cell inherit a _block_ rule by virtue of uMatrix's rule-propagation logic.
 - Dark green: the cell is affected by an _allow_ rule.